 There was a problem.
 Please refresh the page and try again.

 What Gear You Need To Start Playing Golf

 If you're looking to start playing golf you've come to the right place.
 Below is a list of the essential gear you need to start playing golf and, most importantly, enjoying the game as much as possible.

-The best way to start is with a half set.
+First of all is, of course, golf clubs (opens in new tab).
+The maximum number of clubs you are allowed to carry at one time is 14 - but you don’t need to get all 14 to start.
+The best way to start is with a half set or a package set designed specifically for beginners (opens in new tab).
 A set of four irons - a 3, 5, 7, 9 iron for example - accompanied by a couple of wedges and a putter will be more than enough to get you started on a golf course.
 Add to this a driver, and you'll be ready to go.

 Certainly, as you play more and more, you might find the gaps between these irons frustrating and that is when you’ll be ready to buy a full set (opens in new tab).